 - This orbital sphere or implant remains permanently

 - A prosthetic eye can be made 6-8 weeks later by an ocularist

 - removal of the contents of the eye socket (orbit) including the eyeball, fat, muscles and other adjacent structures of the eye.

-- The eyelids may possibly also be removed in cases of cutaneous cancers and unrelenting infection.
+- The eyelids might possibly also be removed in cases of cutaneous cancers and unrelenting infection.

-- Exenteration is frequently done together with Maxillectomy which is removal of the maxilla or the upper jaw bone/cheekbone
+- Exenteration is may be done together with Maxillectomy which is removal of the maxilla or the upper jaw bone/cheekbone

 - An exenteration removes the entire ORBITAL contents, the eye, the muscles which control eye movement, and generally the eyelids.

-- Since the orbit is empty, implants are more difficult to create some may possibly be attached to eyeglasses, others to the orbit with the help of magnets
+- Since the orbit is empty, implants are more difficult to create some might possibly be attached to eyeglasses, others to the orbit with the help of magnets

 - Note there is no soft tissue within the orbit.